 EXCLUSIVE: Amir Khan gives verdict on Canelo Alvarez vs. Rocky

-Amir Khan says former opponent Canelo Alvarez is untouchable at the moment ahead of a fight with stablemate Rocky Fielding.
+Amir Khan says former opponent Canelo Alvarez is untouchable ahead of a fight with stablemate Rocky Fielding.

 The former super-lightweight king, who spent five rounds gaining the upper hand against Canelo in 2016 before being taken out in the sixth, knows first-hand what awaits Fielding on December 15 in New York.